vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

 Tools Commands:
-  get-properties                 Get properties file from a container. recreate-container             Recreate container(s). get-ip-address-container       Get IP address of running containers. kill-all-containers            Kill all containers.
+  get-properties                 Get properties file from a container. enable-remote-debugging        Get properties file from a container. get-jmx-metrics                Get JMX metrics from a component. recreate-container             Recreate container(s). get-ip-address-container       Get IP address of running containers. kill-all-containers            Kill all containers.